 (4) All interest earned on investments made by the state from moneys deposited in this fund.

-(e) The amounts deposited in the fund may be expended only on the cost of projects as provided for in sections three and fifteen of this article, as provided in subsection (f) of this section and for payment of bonds and notes issued pursuant to section five of this article.
-No more than two percent of the annual deposits to such fund may be used for administrative purposes.
+(e) The amounts deposited in the fund may be expended only on the cost of projects as provided in sections three and fifteen of this article, as provided in subsection (f) of this section and for payment of bonds and notes issued pursuant to section five of this article.
+No more than two percent of the annual deposits to the fund may be used for administrative purposes.

-(f) Notwithstanding any provision of this article, upon request of the Solid Waste Management Board, and with the approval of the projects by the Secretary of the Department of Environmental Protection, the secretary may pledge and place into escrow accounts up to an aggregate of $2,000,000 of the fund to satisfy two years debt service requirement that permittees of publicly-owned landfills and transfer stations are required to meet in order to obtain loans.
-Pledges shall be made on a project-by-project basis, may not exceed $500,000 for a project and shall be made available after loan commitments are received.
+(f) Notwithstanding any provision of this article, upon request of the Solid Waste Management Board, and with the approval of the projects by the Secretary of the Department of Environmental Protection, the secretary may pledge and place into escrow accounts up to an aggregate of $2,000,000 of the fund to satisfy two years debt service requirement that permitees of publicly-owned landfills and transfer stations are required to meet in order to obtain loans.
+Pledges shall be made on a project-by-project basis, may not exceed $500,000 for a project and are made available after loan commitments are received.
 The secretary may pledge funds for a loan only when the following conditions are met: